 - Student-driven project work time.

 - Field experience, generally off-site, but sometimes within walking distance in the community.

 - Field project work.

 - Natural science lectures

 - Students enroll in SVEC Parent Partnership class offerings, including math and other electives.

 - Students may work on studies at home or in the community.

 Environmental Studies School counts for 5 weight of classes.
 Enrollment in any specialty program at Sky Valley Education Center is considered full time and is not eligible for shared enrollment with any other public school.
 Shared enrollment is available in our Parent Partnership Program.
-For more information, contact Margaret Jacobs in the main office (360-804-2700).
+For more information, contact Maggie Jacobs in the main office (360-804-2700).